neurologic/Comparative-Animal-Behavior/understanding-behavior/escape.md

 ***Q2: Interpret the difference between a "simple feed-forward motor program" and "motor planning".***

-***Q3: Interpret the implications of the statement: "in a genetically accessible model organism."***

 ⏸️ PAUSE here for class-wide discussion

 ---

-The fly's ***stereotyped escape response*** to a visual stimulus is mediated by the ***hard-wired*** **giant fiber** neural pathway.
-Unlike voluntary flight take-offs, the wings are pulled down close to the body during escape take-off, resulting in tumbling flights in which the fly translates faster but also rotates rapidly about all three of its body axes.
-In voluntary flight take-off, early wing elevation leads to a slower and more stable take-off.
+The fly's ***stereotyped escape response*** to a visual stimulus is mediated by the ***hard-wired*** **giant fiber** neural pathway (ie. the properties of the neural circuit is genetically encoded).

+In voluntary flight take-off, early wing elevation leads to a stable take-off.
+During escape take-off, unlike voluntary flight take-offs, the wings are pulled down close to the body.
+The fly translates faster but also rotates rapidly about all three of its body axes, resulting in tumbling flights.

 Therefore, the two types of Drosophila flight initiation result in *different flight performances* once the fly is airborne, and that these performances are distinguished by ***a trade-off between speed and stability*** (ie. evidence for constraints on the *evolution* of these two behaviors... ideally they would both be speedy and stable).

 :::{figure} /images/drosophila_voluntary-escape-takeoff.jpeg
 :width: 800